kanisterio/kanister/docs/install.rst

 Managing Custom Resource Definitions (CRDs)
 ===========================================

-The default RBAC settings in the Helm chart permits Kanister to manage and auto-update its own custom resource definitions, to ease user's operation burden.
+The default RBAC settings in the Helm chart permit Kanister to manage and auto-update its own custom resource definitions, to ease the user's operation burden.
 If your setup requires the removal of these settings, you will have to install Kanister with the ``--set controller.updateCRDs=false`` option: